World stocks rise on Ukraine diplomacy, ECB easing speculation

 The more important U.S. non-farm payrolls report for February is scheduled for release on Friday.

 Gold traded in a right range with investors awaiting cues from the U.S. jobs data and developments in Ukraine.
-It last stood at $1,333.61 an ounce.
-Brent crude futures dipped, down 14 cents at $107.62 a barrel.
+It last stood at $1,333.50 an ounce.
+Brent crude futures held steady at $107.70 a barrel.

-(Additional reporting by Joshua Franklin in London, Hideyuki Sano in Tokyo and Ian Chua in Sydney; Editing by Catherine Evans)
+(Additional reporting by Francesco Canepa and Joshua Franklin in London, Hideyuki Sano in Tokyo and Ian Chua in Sydney; Editing by Mark Trevelyan)